 The WSP Cumulative Graphics are visual representations of the "spaghetti string" versions seen in previous visuals.
-The possibility of each level of wind is presented by groupings of 10% and mapped for clear and quick legibility.
-They are available for tropical storm-force winds (>34mph), "strong" tropical storm-force winds (>58 mph), and hurricane-force winds (>74 mph).
+The possibility of each level of wind are presented by groupings of 10% and mapped for clear and quick legibility.
+They are available for Tropical storm force winds (>34mph), "strong" tropical storm force winds (>58 mph), and hurricane force winds (>74 mph).